 Sarasota, Florida is one of the most beautiful cities in all of Florida.
 Couples from all around the country and world choose Sarasota, Florida as a destination for their engagement sessions and weddings, and it’s pretty obvious why!
 With year-round sunshine, endless greenery, beautiful white sand beaches, and golden sunsets, with just a little bit of planning you’re bound to have a magazine cover worthy engagement session.
-Read on for some of my favorite engagement session photography locations in Sarasota, Florida!
+As a Sarasota engagement photographer, I’m going to share some of my favorite engagement session photography locations in Sarasota, Florida!

 The Ringling Museum